provsalt/notes/Social studies/How do we decide what is good for society/2.2/Organ of states.md

 # 2.2 Singapore organ of state
+Idea of [[Constitution]] applies for the parties listed here as well
 ## Legislature
 Consist of president and members of parliament (MPs, NCMPs, NMPs) MPs are representatives of GRCs and SMCs.